menacit/logging_course/01-vocabulary_and_basics.md

 **P**ersonally **I**dentifiable **I**nformation,
 credentials and other sensitive information.

-That may be of interest to malicious actors.
+That may be of interest to malicious actors, especially if centrailized.

 **Anonymization/Pseduonymization**
-may help, but are not a penicillina.
+may help, but are not a penicillin.

 ![bg right:30%](images/01-boarded_windows.jpg)